ohmediaorg/security-bundle/README.md

 ### Forms

-You will need to render some form by creating the following files in the aforementioned directory:
+You will need to render some forms by creating the following files in the aforementioned directory:

 1. `forgot_password_form.html.twig`